rust-lang/rfcs/text/3626-format-args-implicit-dot.md

 Having `x.y` available may make people assume other types of expressions work as well.

+This introduces an additional mechanism to allow side-effects while evaluating a format string.
+However, format strings could already cause side effects while evaluating, if a `Display` or `Debug` implementation has side effects.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives